BACK YARD

 With Amber Beads

 Years ago, an acquaintance who was also interested in monastic life asked me to give her a copy of my Rule of Life, which I had only just begun to imagine, and I gave her something which I whipped up quickly and which now seems entirely ridiculous.
-I hope she threw it away, as it was worthless.
+I hope she threw it away, as it was worthless, except to show me how much work I had left to do with regard to it.

-20 years of experience as a solitary have taught me some things, and I am still learning, so you can fully expect that this Rule of Life will continue to change, as time goes on.
+22 years of experience as a solitary have taught me some things, and I am still learning, so you can fully expect that this Rule of Life will continue to evolve, as time goes on.

-One of the many defects I inherited from my mother's family line is a wicked case of insomnia.
+One of the many physical defects I inherited from my mother's family line is a wicked case of insomnia.
 Nothing seems to work to control it, so I do the best I can to maintain my schedule, in spite of it.
-If I am unable to meet the exact timing of the schedule, I adapt it to pray when I am able.
+If I am unable to meet the exact timing of the schedule, I adapt it to pray and chant the verbal prayers when I am able.
 I can't let perfection become the enemy of the good.

 Orchids in the Kitchen Window